 We don't recommend trying to keep up with them, but rather take your time to enjoy the coastal views; the charming lighthouse on the end of the peninsula also makes for a great coffee stop.

-The longer route continues along country lanes, lined with dry-stone walls, and passes through the town of Pollensa, before returning to your hotel in Alcudia.
+The longer route continues along country lanes, lined with dry-stone walls, and passes through the town of Pollensa, visiting the Calvari sanctuary and Roman bridge, before returning to the hotel in Alcudia.

 Shorter Route: 57km / 1,050m Elevation

 (35 miles / 3400 ft)

 74km / 1,300m

 Day 3 - Sa Calobra & Tramuntana Mountains

 On the way you will pass the 13th century sanctuary at Lluc, a stunning building which is well worth looking around.
 The route then continues with the optional dramatic descent to Sa Calobra - whose tight hairpin bends are probably the most photographed road in Mallorca.

 Having descended down to the beautiful cove at the bottom, the only way out is to climb back up.
 This is one of the most challenging climbs in Mallorca with 700m of climbing, but it is well worth it, with rewarding views the entire way.